gklyne/I-D/arcp/arcp.md

-  name-based authorities use DNS names under their control, for instance an app installed as `app.example.com` can make an authority `name,app.example.com` to refer to its packaged resources, or `name,foo.app.example.com` to refer to a `foo` container distributed across all installations.
+  name-based authorities use DNS names under their control, for instance an app installed as `app.example.com` can make an authority `name,app.example.com` to refer to its packaged resources, or `name,foo.app.example.com` to refer to its dynamic container of `foo` resources.

-The uniqueness properties are unspecified for arcp URIs which authority do not match any of the prefixes defined in this specification.
+The uniqueness properties are **unspecified** for arcp URIs which authority do not match any of the prefixes defined in this specification.